barrachi/qtarmsim/DEVELOPMENT.rst

 ``qtarmsim_winpostinstall.py`` script does not get called, therefore the main motivation of using this method is lost.
-The ``postinstall`` script should create a desktop shortcut and a menu shortcut on Windows with the appropriate Qt ARMSim icon.
+The ``postinstall`` script should create a desktop shortcut and a menu shortcut on Windows with the appropriate QtARMSim icon.

 Install python on Wine